Controlled capture, not secret surveillance.

 Human approval, always.

-Nothing leaves your office without a real manager reading it first.
+Nothing is sent to a customer, changed in the office book, or shared externally without a manager reading it first.
 Here is the full path, step by step.

 - 1Note arrives